tianhuizhou/tianhuizhou.github.io/projects/project-Test.md

 date: 2020-12-10
 labels:
   - C
-summary: HACC 2020 Project A Secured Mobile Visitor Registration System.
+summary: HACC 2020 Project: A Secured Mobile Visitor Registration System.
 ---

 ## What is HACC?